kr4us3r/bitrate-calc/README.md

 # Bitrate Calculator

 A CLI tool to calculate audio bitrate for video/audio files and video bitrate (excluding audio) for video files.
-Uses FFmpeg metadata when available, falling back to manual calculation.
+Uses ffmpeg to extract metadata when available, falling back to manual calculation.

 ## Installation